kevinadhiguna/strapql/docs/doc6.md

 ---
 id: doc6
-title: Retrieve/Fetch all Users
+title: 👥 Retrieve/Fetch all Users
 ---

-## 👥 Retrieve/Fetch all Users

 If you want to get all users in your Strapi app, this is the query you are looking for :
 ```graphql